secretstartups/handbook/content/handbook/solutions-architects/processes/_index.md

 SA's may also work in tandem with a CSM to support existing customers, especially when expand opportunities exist within the account.
 And SA's may also have regular touch points smaller customers who do not have a CSM assigned.

-#### [SA/CSM Engagement Overlap]
+#### SA/CSM Engagement Overlap

 - On a high level note, SAs are the pre-sales advisors for our prospective as well as existing customers and CSMs manage the post-sales relationship of existing customers and are responsible for the GitLab adoption.

-Further details can be found here: (/handbook/customer-success/#overlap-between-solution-architects-and-customer-success-managers)
+Further details can be found here: [Overlap Between Solution Architects and Customer Success Managers](/handbook/customer-success/#overlap-between-solution-architects-and-customer-success-managers)

 #### Technical Discovery and Demo Preparation

-The Solutions Architect, in order to tailor conversations and demos to demonstrate value as well as address current problem areas, will want to understand the following information, and may request further technical discovery() prior to any demo:
+The Solutions Architect, in order to tailor conversations and demos to demonstrate value as well as address current problem areas, will want to understand the following information, and may request further technical discovery[^footnote-01] prior to any demo:

 1. **Outcome:**